malte/me-portfoliov2/src/process.md

 ## Tools & Technologies

 ### Web
-Usually i recommend wordpress as plattform, because it offers easy ways to manage the content for the client.
+Usually I recommend wordpress as plattform, because it offers easy ways to manage the content for the client.
 Also, since it is such a popular plattform, there are plugins for everthing, so the functionality of the website can be expanded with only small costs in time and money.

 - [Adobe XD](https://www.adobe.com/de/products/xd.html)  - for UI Design, for Wireframing, Design and Prototyping
 - [Wordpress](https://www.wordpress.org) with [Timber](https://upstatement.com/timber/) - for CMS and Theme development